-On May 21, 2019 SLPGC received the ERC Order dated May 20, 2019 granting interim relief in favor of SLPGC and NGCP to implement the ASPA.
-The ERC Order, however, disallowed the recovery of the cost of minimum stable load (Pmin) Capacity of 2 MW.
+On May 21, 2019, SLPGC received the ERC Order dated May 20, 2019 granting interim relief in favor of SLPGC and NGCP to implement the ASPA.
+The ERC Order, however, disallowed the recovery of the cost of minimum stable load (Pmin) Capacity of the ancillary gas turbine.

-On June 6, 2019, SLPGC filed a Motion for Partial Reconsideration with Manifestation of the Order dated May 20, 2019 praying for the recovery of the cost Pmin Capacity of 2 MW.
+On June 6, 2019, SLPGC filed a Motion for Partial Reconsideration with Manifestation of the Order dated May 20, 2019, praying for the recovery of the cost of Pmin capacity of ancillary gas turbine.
 On September 5, 2019, the ERC resolved to deny SLPGC's Motion for Partial Reconsideration with Manifestation for lack of merit.

 On November 19, 2019, SLPGC and NGCP filed their Joint Manifestation with Motion to Withdraw in view of the decision to terminate the ASPA.
-As of March 4, 2020, ERC has yet to rule on the Joint Manifestation with Motion to Withdraw filed by SLPGC and NGCP.
+As of March 3, 2021, ERC has yet to rule on the Joint Manifestation with Motion to Withdraw filed by SLPGC and NGCP.
+While no supply agreement has been secured yet, the plant is being used by SLPGC for electricity generation and sale through WESM (see Note 10).